jobmetric/laravel-url/README.md

 ### Storing a url

-You can now use the `Urlable` class to store urls for your model.
+You can now use the `HasUrl` class to store urls for your model.
 The following example shows how to create a new product by saving a url:

 ```php
 $product = new Product();